-- For other libraries, the recommended size distribution of inserts ranges between 200 bp and 500 bp, with the main insert size fragment centered within $\pm 100$ bp.
+- The recommended size distribution of inserts ranges between 200 bp and 500 bp, with the main insert size fragment centered within ± 100 bp.

-- Average data output will vary with library type and applications. - If there are any special requirements or specifications for the CG library preparation kit, then the requirements of the kit should be followed.
+- The fragment size and the required data output should be considered for selecting appropriate sequencing kits. - If there are any special requirements or specifications for the CG library preparation kit, then the requirements of the kit should be followed. - Library insert size outside the recommended distribution may result in reduced data output.

-Table 6 Recommended library insert size and applications
+Table 13 Recommended library insert size and applications

-Model Recommended library insert distribution (bp) Applications FCL PE100 200 to 400 WGS, WES, RNAseq, Single Cell FCL PE150 300 to 500 WGS, WES, RNAseq stLFR FCL PE100 200 to 1500 stLFR
+Model Recommended library insert distribution (bp) Applications T7 App-D FCL PE100 200 to 400 WGS, WES, RNAseq, Single Cell T7 App-D FCL PE150 300 to 500 WGS, WES, RNAseq